ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/syntax/create_table/index.md

   );
   ```

+  This code will create a columnar table with 10 partitions.
 The full list of column-oriented table partitioning options can be found in the [{#T}](../../../../concepts/datamodel/table.md#olap-tables-partitioning) section.

 {% endlist %}